newlandsvalley/midi-player/README.md

     trackCount - set this to 1
     ticksPerBeat - it is usually convenient to set this to 480

-The minimul set of MidiEvents that are most usefully implemented are these:
+The minimal set of MidiEvents that are most usefully implemented are these:

     Tempo microsecondsPerQuarterNoteBeat